Policy Choice in Time Series by Empirical Welfare Maximization: Extensions and Discussion

-where $A$ and $C$ are non-random matrices defined in Appendix \ref{MDP_B}.
-If the model \eqref{eq:three_equation} is correctly specified, the solution to \eqref{eq:Yt_dt2} takes the Lucas critique into account since it solves for a \emph{deep} parameter $\rho$, which reflects both the direct effect of the treatment ($\rho$ in $d_t$) and private agent's anticipation of the policy change ($\rho$ in $AC(I-F)^{-1}$).
+where $M(\rho)$ is a non-random matrix defined in Appendix \ref{MDP_B}.
+If the model \eqref{eq:three_equation} is correctly specified, the solution to \eqref{eq:Yt_dt2} takes the Lucas critique into account since it solves for a \emph{deep} parameter $\rho$.
+A change in $\rho$ incorporates both the direct effect of the policy regime (through $\rho$ in $d_t$ equation) and private agents' anticipation of the policy change ($\rho$ in $M(\rho)$).